Kafr Misr: 18th century

+19th century

 Kafr Misr fell under the rule of Muhammad Ali, the Egyptian general, between 1831 and 1840, which resulted in Egyptians coming to settle in the village at that time.
 The dresses worn by Egyptian women differed from the Palestinian costumes worn by the natives of Palestine, and were principally distinguished by the donning of a long Egyptian-style veil that generally had a piece of brass or metal connecting it to the headdress.
 Such differences could still be seen by travellers visiting the village in 1901.

 In 1838, Kefr Musr was defined as located in the province of Jenin.

 In The Lands of the Bible Visited and Described (1847), John Wilson identifies Kefr Muṣr as the site of ancient Meroz given its proximity to Nein (ancient Nain) and Endor (Indur).
 Meroz is a site mentioned in the Song of Deborah and Barak as having been cursed by the angel of God for failing to come to the aid of the Israelites.

 In 1870–1871 an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.
 In 1875 Victor Guérin passed by Kafr Misr, and remarked that it looked like an ancient site.
 In 1882 the PEF's Survey of Western Palestine (SWP) described it as "a small mud village, with a spring on the north, standing in plough-land, and inhabited by Egyptians, whence its name."